GITMCode/GITM/srcDoc/internals/grid.md

 something other than 1.
 It will be removed in a future release.

 !!! note
-    If you change any of these parameters, you will need to recompile the code.
+    If you change any of these parameters, you have to recompile the code.

 ## Horizontal Resolution